Public Advocate Bill [HL]

 Overview

-This bill establishes a Public Advocate to support families of victims after major incidents involving significant loss of life.
-The Advocate will advise families, act as a data controller for relevant information, and help them navigate investigations and access information.
+This bill establishes a Public Advocate in England and Wales to support the families of those who die in major incidents.
+The Advocate will provide advice and act as a data controller for the deceased's representatives, helping them navigate investigations and access relevant information.

 Description